nus-cs2103-AY2324S1/tp/docs/team/lynnlow175.md

       * Added documentation for own features like `filter`, `sort` and `blindDate`.
     * Developer Guide:
       * Added implementation details of commands like `filter`, `sort` and `blindDate`.
-      * Contributed to Planned Enhancement section (Improve Filter and error message).
+      * Contributed to Planned Enhancement section of Developer Guide.
+      * Contributed to the Effort section.

 * **Community**:
   * PRs reviewed: #89, #13